What is metastatic breast cancer?

 Loss of appetite and weight loss

 You may also experience a loss of appetite and weight loss.
 As your body slows down, it demands less food.
 You may develop difficulty swallowing, which can make it hard to eat and drink.

 Fear and anxiety

-Dying is unchartered territory for all of us.
 This can be a time of great anxiety and fear of the unknown.
 Some people may find comfort in spiritual guidance at this time.
 Meditation, chaplain services, and prayer can be helpful depending on your spiritual or religious beliefs.

 Trouble swallowing may lead to breathing troubles at the end of life.
 Shortness of breath can also develop from mucus buildup in the lungs or other respiratory problems related to breast cancer.

 In many cases, breathing difficulties can be managed.
 Propping up pillows so you can sleep with your head slightly elevated can make a big difference.
 Making sure your room is cool and not stuffy may also help.

 You may also need to adjust your eating habits.
-A reduced appetite is common near the end of life, though your loved ones may urge you to eat even when you’re not hungry.
-Changes in your senses of smell and taste may also make you less interested in food.
+You may have a reduced appetite and changes in your senses of smell and taste may also make you less interested in food.